 My parents have a kumquat tree and it recently seemed to have delayed fruiting, so we looked to some reasons that could be causing it.
 While we came across many possible causes, there were a few that were recurring and made the most sense.
 Here’s what we found.

-The best ways to encourage a kumquat tree to fruit are to ensure that the plant is receiving appropriate levels of water, nutrients, and pollination.
-It is also important to allow the tree to reach full maturity and to check the fruiting season.
+The best ways to encourage a kumquat tree to fruit are to provide proper sunlight, watering, nutrients, and pollination.
+Also, allow the tree to reach full maturity and to check the fruiting season.
+Keeping two or more kumquat trees increases the fruit size and yield, and reduces dropped fruit.

 1. Let It Mature